 Click here to learn more about how one physician-led hospital has delivered over 110,000 babies and led its region’s Covid-19 response.

 Recognizing that specialization in certain types of care can lead to greater outcomes for patients, specialty hospitals focus on and excel in certain specialties.
 In Texas, physician-led specialty hospitals include cardiac, orthopedic, and children’s hospitals.

 Specialization has played a critical role throughout

 our nation’s health care history.
 Over time, cancer centers and children’s hospitals evolved into

 specialized facilities in order to offer the most efficient and highest quality care possible.

-Physician-owned hospitals specializing in cardiovascular and orthopedic care, among several specialties, represent the latest example of our nation’s health care system evolving to meet patient needs through specialization.
+Physician-led hospitals specializing in cardiovascular and orthopedic care, among several specialties, represent the latest example of our nation’s healthcare system evolving to meet patient needs through specialization.

-Rather than spend valuable resources to defeat physician-owned hospitals, a large number of non-profit community hospital systems across the country chose to embrace the safety, quality, and innovation that physician-owned hospitals create and partnered with them in joint venture models.
+Rather than spend valuable resources to defeat physician-led hospitals, a large number of non-profit community hospital systems across the country chose to embrace the safety, quality, and innovation that physician-led hospitals create and partnered with them in joint venture models.

 Today, dozens of non-profit community hospital systems across the nation are partners with physician owners in joint venture models.

 Various Levels of Ownership